S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Accountability (principle)**: Respond when something is needed, do what you agreed to do, and take ownership for the course of the organization.
 **Agreement**: An agreed upon guideline, process or protocol designed to guide the flow of value.
 **Alignment**: The process of bringing the actions of all parts of an organization in line with the organization's objectives.
-**Backlog**: A visible list of (often prioritized) uncompleted work items (drivers) that need to be addressed.
+**Backlog**: A visible list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.
 **Check-In**: A brief disclosure where you share something about what’s up for you and how you are, revealing thoughts, feelings, distractions or needs.
 **Chosen Values**: A set of principles a group (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.
-**Circle**: An equivalent, semi-autonomous and self-governing group of people collaborating to account for a domain.
+**Circle**: A self-governing and semi-autonomous group of equivalent people who collaborate to account for a domain.
 **Complexity**: An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes.
 [Snowden and Boone]
 **Concern**: An opinion why doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver.
 **Consent (principle)**: Raise, seek out and resolve objections to decisions and actions.